 The Lead and Copper Rule under the SDWA requires that concentrations of lead and copper remain below action levels (0.015 and 1.3 mg/L, respectively) for the 90th percentile of the sampling locations.
 These regulations establish requirements for monitoring, reporting, corrosion control studies and treatment, source water treatment, lead service line replacement, and public education.
 Public water systems must control the levels of lead and copper in drinking water by controlling the corrosivity of the water.
-Results for lead and copper were below the regulatory limits.
+Pantex is on a triennial monitoring schedule for lead and copper.
+Lead and copper monitoring was not conducted during 2017.